How To Figure Out Ring Size, Secretly

 Find Out Ring Size with Soap

 An effective method of helping your jeweler figure out the perfect size for an engagement ring is to make your very own 3D imprint.
 Soap, in this case, is your best friend.
 Again, you’ll need your partner’s ring and a bar of soap (make sure it’s warmed slightly so that it’s malleable).
 Push the ring firmly into the bar of soap and voilá!
 You now have an etch of her ring.
-Just remember to clean the ring afterwards to get rid of any soap residue.
+Just remember to clean the ring afterward to get rid of any soap residue.
 We don’t want to raise any red/soapy flags.

 Size a Ring for “Someone Else”